-Step 3: Just in few seconds, you’ll see a blue screen with an Android bot and a message saying, ‘Installing system update..’ (don’t worry, nothing gets installed).
+- Just in a few seconds, you’ll see a blue screen with an Android bot and a message saying, ‘Installing system update..’ (don’t worry, nothing gets installed).
 Now you may leave all the pressed buttons.

 Method 2: Using ADB commands

-Step 2: Also enable OEM unlocking and Advanced reboot mode from Developer options.
+- Also, enable OEM unlocking and Advance reboot mode from Developer options.

-Step 4: Connect your Galaxy S9 to PC using standard USB cable.
+- Connect your Galaxy S9 to PC using a standard USB cable.

-Step 6: To make sure that your Galaxy S9 is successfully connected to your PC or not, type the following commands in the command window and press enter key:
+- To make sure that your Galaxy S9 is successfully connected to your PC or not, type the following commands in the command window and press the enter key:

-Note: If such thing doesn’t happen, then re-install device drivers, enable USB debugging mode and try again.
-If the problem still persists, try changing USB cable or even the USB port.
+- If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.

-- Now to boot your Samsung Galaxy S9 into Recovery mode, type the following command in the command window and hit enter key:
+- Now to boot your Samsung Galaxy S9 into Recovery mode, type the following command in the command window and hit the enter key:

 adb reboot recovery

-As soon as you press enter key, your Galaxy S9 will boot into Recovery mode.
+- As soon as you press the enter key, your Galaxy S9 will boot into Recovery mode.

 Method 3: Using Terminal Emulator (Requires ROOT)

-Step 3: Type this command in it and press enter key:
+- Type this command in it and press the enter key:

-Step 5: On the next line type the following command and press enter key:
+- On the next line type the following command and press the enter key:

-As soon as you hit enter key, your Galaxy S9 will enter into Recovery mode.
+- As soon as you hit the enter key, your Galaxy S9 will enter into Recovery mode.

 Method 4: Using Quick Reboot App (Requires ROOT)

-Step 1: Download and install Quick Reboot app from Google Play Store.
+- Download and install the Quick Reboot app from Google Play Store.

-Step 4: To boot into recovery mode, simply click on Recovery option.
+- To boot into recovery mode, simply click on the Recovery option.

 How to Exit (get out of) Recovery Mode

 - For Android System Recovery: Use Volume Up/ Down keys to highlight the ‘Reboot system now’ option.
-Then Press Power button to select it.
+Then press the Power button to select it.
 This will restart your phone normally.

 - For CWM/ TWRP recovery: Select the ‘Reboot system now’ option to restart your phone.